Maria Aspan

 JUNE/JULY 2020

-My feature investigation into the 36 deaths caused by breast implants -- and the decades of regulatory, medical, and business decisions that have endangered potentially millions of women -- resulted in FDA action against pharmaceutical company Allergan.
+My feature investigation into the 36 deaths caused by breast implants--and the decades of regulatory, medical, and business decisions that have endangered potentially millions of women--resulted in FDA action against pharmaceutical company Allergan.
+Winner of the Society of Professional Journalists' 2020 Sigma Delta Chi award for public service in magazine journalism; SABEW's 2020 award for health/science reporting; NYSSCPA's 2021 Excellence in Financial Journalism award for public service; and a 2021 National Headliner award for magazine coverage.

 The Coronavirus Ventilator Crisis